eugene-ryu/Math_of_Intelligence/README.md

-# Math_of_Intelligence
+# Math_of_intelligence
- translated notebooks of the class 'Math of Intelligence'
+Korean translation of 'The Math of Intelligence'